typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Entering Comparison Mode

 * Chris is viewing the dashboard
-* If Chris selects 0 or 1 Family, the "Compare" button is disabled
+* If Chris selects 0 or 1 Font Family, the "Compare" button is disabled
-* Chris selects 2 or more Families
+* Chris selects 2 Font Families (CM: You can only test 2 families at once otherwise many of the comparison modes won't work)
 * Chris clicks on the "Compare" button
 * Chris can tell that he is in Compare mode
     * The "Compare" button is replaced with a "Stop Comparison" button